WARNING TO FLORIDIANS: Do Not Interact With Wild Monkeys -- A Virus They Carry Can Kill You!

 — Aaron Mahler (@halfpress) January 12, 2018

 Researchers said no monkey-to-human transmissions of the virus or fatalities have been observed at this time in “free-ranging” monkeys.
-There are three possible explanations, despite the frequent interaction between humans and macaques, globally; most infections and deaths from the McHV-1 virus have been limited to controlled environments (e.g., laboratories).
+There are three possible explanations, despite the frequent interaction between humans and macaques, globally; most infections and deaths from the McHV-1 virus have been limited to controlled environments (e.g. laboratories).

 Wisely points out that it is particularly important to determine ways to control and treat the virus before it mutates or is spread to humans outside of controlled settings.
 Because the virus attacks the brain, fatalities occur in 70 percent of cases.